surrealroad/wp-safari-push/readme.txt

 Notifications will be sent whenever a post is published for the first time.
 You can select which post types and which categories to enable notifications for.

-= What about Pushwoosh support? =
+= What about Pushwoosh/other third-party support? =

-I have been trying to get this to work with Pushwoosh.
-Unfortunately there are a couple of problems due to the API documentation not being particularly clear, and I have not received a response from anyone at Pushwoosh to in order address them.
+This plugin will not provide support for paid-for services.

+= Are there any plugin hooks I can use? =

+There's `safaripush_post_notification` and `safaripush_post_notification` which are called immediately before and after sending a notification.

 = Can I customise what gets sent to which device? =